 This one-credit-hour course includes information on how to prepare yourself to look for a job and how to find and apply for a job.
 The class covers preparing and writing resumes, learning the requirements of a job, and determining what an employer looks for in a new employee.
-The class is listed under Job Search in each term's Schedule of Classes.
+The class is listed under Job Search and with the courses by television in each term's Schedule of Classes.